Search within

 Intellectual Abilities

 Intellectual ability refers to the skills required to acquire knowledge, think critically, see connections between disciplines and problem solve in new or changing situations.
+Memory, creative problem solving, and vocabulary also contribute to the level of an individual’s intellectual ability.

 What Is Intellectual Ability? – The Classroom